 The most important thing to remember after you are involved in a car accident is to remove yourself from danger.
 Move to the side of the road where you and the other driver are not in the flow of traffic or obstructing other drivers.
 Then, contact the police immediately if your accident results in any of the following situations.

 In these situations, police will arrive at the scene and file an accident report.
 However, if you do not notify the police or the police fail to file an accident report, you must file an accident report with the Wisconsin Department of Transportation within ten days.
 The same circumstances apply.

 Even if the other driver offers to pay for the accident outside the bounds of an insurance settlement, you must still report the accident to the police or Department of Transportation.
 Keep in mind, you will also need to provide your insurance information, particularly if you were at fault.
 If you did not have liability insurance at the time of the accident and could not pay damages to the other parties, the state will suspend your driving privileges and you will need to file SR-22.

-Wisconsin uses a torts system, which means that in the event of a car accident, someone is at fault.
+Wisconsin uses a torts system which means that in the event of an auto accident, such as a car crash or motorcycle accident, someone is at fault.
 The person found at fault must compensate the other parties involved in the accident for their losses.
 Such losses may include medical bills, property damages, physical pain and suffering related to the injuries sustained, emotional pain and suffering related to the events of the accident, and losses due to lost income or lost future wages resulting from disabling injuries.

 The insurance company of the at-fault driver will compensate the injured parties.
 The state of Wisconsin requires minimum liability insurance of: